Oremus-Labs/ol-n8n/ci/README.md

 The script slugifies workflow names into folder names and writes `workflow.json` plus metadata for each workflow.

 ### `ci/import_all.mjs`
-Imports or updates every `workflow.json` under `workflows/` using the official `@n8n/rest-api-client`.
-Each workflow is validated against `ci/workflow-schema.json` (generated from the SDK types) before it is sent to the API.
+Imports or updates every `workflow.json` under `workflows/` using the `N8nApiClient` from the [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) project.
+Each workflow is validated against `ci/workflow-schema.json` before it is sent to the API, and the vendored client performs an additional cleanup pass (`cleanWorkflowForCreate/Update`) so that we only submit properties the API accepts.

 ```
 npm install               # first time only